-In this episode, Audrey’s guest is Jim Burns, President of HomeWord and the Executive Director of the HomeWord Center for Youth and Family at Azusa Pacific University.
+This is an encore presentation of one of my favorite episodes from 2020, my conversation with Jim Burns, President of HomeWord and the Executive Director of the HomeWord Center for Youth and Family at Azusa Pacific University.
 Jim speaks to thousands of people around the world each year.
 He has close to 2 million resources in print in 30 languages.
 He primarily writes and speaks on the values of HomeWord which are: Strong Marriages, Confident Parents, Empowered Kids, and Healthy Leaders.
 Some of his most popular books include: Confident Parenting, The Purity Code, Creating an Intimate Marriage, and Closer.
 Jim and his wife, Cathy, live in Southern California and have three grown daughters, Christy, Rebecca, and Heidi; two sons-in-law, Steve and Matt; and two grandchildren, James and Charlotte.

 The aim of Jim (and Homeword)’s work is to strengthen and equip parents, couples and families.
 They believe in strong marriages, confident parents, and empowered kids.